RenderKit/embree/doc/src/compilation.md

      FIND_PACKAGE(embree 3.0 REQUIRED)

-If you installed Embree using the Linux RPM or macOS PKG installer, this will automatically find Embree.
-If you used the `zip` or `tar.gz` files to extract Embree, you need to set the `embree_DIR` variable to the folder you extracted Embree to.
-If you used the Windows MSI installer, you need to set `embree_DIR` to point to the Embree install location (e.g. `C:\Program Files\Intel\Embree3`).
+To cmake to properly find Embree you need to set the `embree_DIR` variable to the folder you extracted Embree to.

 The `FIND_PACKAGE` function will create an embree target that you can add to your target link libraries: